Everything but the Girl: Worldwide acclaim

-1994 saw EBTG release their seventh album, Amplified Heart, a hybrid of folk rock and electronica featuring contributions from guitarist Richard Thompson, double bassist Danny Thompson, drummer Dave Mattacks, and producer/programmer John Coxon.
+In 1994, Everything but the Girl released their seventh album, Amplified Heart, a hybrid of folk rock and electronica featuring contributions from guitarist Richard Thompson, double bassist Danny Thompson, drummer Dave Mattacks, and producer/programmer John Coxon.
 Producer Todd Terry remixed the track "Missing", and when released as a single, it became an international success.
 It reached the top ten around the world, including the US, where it peaked at No. 2 in the Billboard Hot 100.

 While recording Amplified Heart Thorn and Watt wrote lyrics and music for two tracks – "Protection" and "Better Things" on Massive Attack's second album Protection.
 Thorn sang lead vocals on both.
-The single "Protection" reached number 14 on the UK top 40.
-The album reached number 4 on the UK Albums Chart.
+The single "Protection" reached No. 14 on the UK top 40.
+The album reached No. 4 on the UK Albums Chart.